 Welcome to NYC’s 2019 mansion tax.

-The original mansion tax was created in 1989 by Gov. Mario Cuomo.
+The original version of this tax was created in 1989 by Gov. Mario Cuomo.
 It was a flat 1% statewide tax on homes that sold for $1 million or more.

-The 2019 mansion tax was signed in to law by Gov. Andrew Cuomo and it applies, according to the New York State tax code, to “cities having a population of one million or more”.
-Naturally, NYC is the state’s only city with a population greater than one million, so this is an NYC-specific tax.
-Buffalo, the state’s next largest city, has a population of less than 300,000.
+The 2019 mansion tax was signed in to law by Gov. Andrew Cuomo, and it applies, according to the New York State tax code, to “cities having a population of one million or more.”
+Naturally, NYC is the state’s only city with a population greater than one million, so this is a NYC-specific tax.
+It went into effect on July 1, 2019.

 Who Pays the Mansion Tax?

 The tax is paid by the buyer and is due no later than 15 days after closing.
 However, if the buyer does not pay, the seller is also on the hook.